 What does Success at Election Mean?

-Those pupils who are successful at Election are awarded either:
+Those pupils who are Elected receive either:

-- Headmaster’s Nominations – an award where a pupil has not previously been offered a conditional place at the school or been successful in gaining an Academic Scholarship, but whose exam results are strong enough to gain a place in the school.
-He will subsequently be offered a place in one of the school’s boarding houses.
+- Headmaster’s Nominations – these pupils have not been offered a conditional place at the school (or succeeded in gaining Academic Scholarship), but do have very strong exam results - strong enough to gain entry to the school.
+They will be offered a place in a boarding house.

 What to Expect in Election